rahulkgup/handwritten-digit-recognition-using-convnets-keras-theano/README.md

 Deep learning is a powerful set of techniques for learning and implementing the neural networks.

 There are multiple historical models are available in public domain to compare results and provide benchmark.
-Following are few of them:
-Classifier	Description	Preprocessing	Test Error 	Reference Linear classifiers	linear classifier (1-layer NN)	none	12%	LeCun et al. 1998 Nearest Neighbors 	K-nearest-neighbors, Euclidean (L2)	none	3.09%	Kenneth Wilder, U. Chicago Non Linear Classifiers 	1000 RBF + linear classifier	none	3.6	LeCun et al. 1998 SVMs	SVM, Gaussian Kernel	none	1.4%
-Neural Nets	3-layer NN, 500+300 HU, softmax, cross entropy, weight decay	none	1.53%	Hinton, unpublished, 2005